fwcd/d2/Node/README.md

 # Node.js packages

-Services used by D2 that is implemented in JavaScript.
+Services used by D2 that are implemented in JavaScript.